HTTPArchive/almanac.httparchive.org/src/content/en/2019/performance.md

     <img src="/static/images/2019/07_Performance/fig6.png" aria-labelledby="fig6-caption" width="600">
   </a>
   <div id="fig6-caption" class="visually-hidden">Bar chart of FCP distributions per effective connection type.
 4G fast, moderate, slow: 14%, 67%, and 19% respectively.
 3G: 1%, 38%, and 61%.
 2G: 0%, 9%, 90%.
 Slow 2G: 0%, 1%, 99%.</div>
   <figcaption>Figure 6.
-Distribution of websites labelled as having fast, moderate, or slow FCP, broken down by <abbr title="effective connection type">ECT</abbr>.</figcaption>
+Distribution of websites labeled as having fast, moderate, or slow FCP, broken down by <abbr title="effective connection type">ECT</abbr>.</figcaption>
 </figure>

 In Figure 6 above, FCP experiences are grouped by the ECT of the user experience.
 Interestingly, there is a correlation between ECT speed and the percent of websites serving fast FCP.
 As the ECT speeds decrease, the proportion of fast experiences approaches zero.
 14% of websites that serve users with 4G ECT have fast FCP experiences, while 19% of those websites have slow experiences.
 61% of websites serve slow FCP to users with 3G ECT, 90% to 2G ECT, and 99% to slow-2G ECT.
 These results suggest that websites seldom serve fast FCP consistently to users on connections effectively slower than 4G.